ahmedmusaad/NVD-Alerts/README.md

 ## Usage

 1. First fill the names of the vendors in the text file.
+One vendor per line.
+2. Either fill in the email configuration details or comment it out.
-2. Run the script using the following command:
+3. Run the script using the following command:

 ```
 python3 nvdalerts.py